mist64/cbmbus_doc/2 Bus Arbitration.md

 [^1]: It is possible to change the primary address of a Commodore 1541 using a Commodore DOS (layer 4) command, with `o` as the old and `n` as the new address:<br/>`o=8:n=4:oP15,o,15:pR15,"m-w";cH(119);cH(0);cH(2);cH(n+32)+cH(n+64):clO15`<br/>It is no problem to change the primary address to 4, the default address of the printer, and still interact with it using BASIC commands for disk access: `load"$",4`

-[^2]: Somewhat breaking conventions, some devices interpret `UNLISTEN` as a delimiter, e.g. Commodore disk drives will execute disk command strings sent to channel 15 on the `UNLISTEN` event.
-See layer 4.
+[^2]: Commodore disk drives break this convention in one case: When they receive a command string on channel 15, they will execute it as soon as there is an `UNLISTEN` event, as opposed to only triggering on `EOI`.

+[^3]: For disk drives, this happens when layer 4 decides that a file was not found or there was no disk in the drive, for example.